 General support and correction of iron deficiency anemia are needed if infection is heavy.

 Preventing unhygienic defecation and avoiding direct skin contact with the soil (eg, wearing shoes, using barriers when seated on the ground) are effective in preventing infection but difficult to implement in many endemic areas.
 Periodic mass treatment of susceptible populations at 3- to 4-mo intervals has been used in high-risk areas.

-Hookworm larvae penetrate human skin when people walk barefoot on or otherwise come into direct contact with infested soil.
+Hookworm larvae penetrate the skin when people walk barefoot on or otherwise come into direct contact with infested soil.